pgstef/pgstef.github.io/_posts/2019-04-17-one_rpm_to_rule_them_all.md

 As of 15 April 2019, there is only one repository RPM per distro, and it includes repository information for all available PostgreSQL releases.

-This change, announced by Devrim on the `pgsql-pkg-yum` mailing list has some impacts.
+This change, announced by Devrim on the `pgsql-pkg-yum` mailing list, has some impacts.

 <!--MORE-->